-- There are some risks involved with the use of X-rays.
-The overriding concern of your doctor and Radiology is to ensure that when radiation is used the benefits from making the right diagnosis outweigh any small risk involved - X-rays can very rarely cause cancer.
+There are some risks involved with the use of X-rays.
+The overriding concern of your doctor and Radiology is to ensure that when radiation is used the benefits from making the right diagnosis outweigh any small risk involved.

+X-rays can very rarely cause cancer.
 According to the National Breast Screening Programme having a mammogram every 3 years for 20 years can very slightly increase the chance of getting cancer over a woman's lifetime.

+Radiographers who perform the examination are trained to ensure that the radiation dose associated with the examination is always kept to a minimum.

+A mammogram is the most effective way of finding breast cancer, however it can miss cancers but this is rare.

+The prevention of infection is a major priority in all healthcare and everyone has a part to play.

+- Please decontaminate your hands frequently for 20 seconds using soap and water or alcohol gel if available - If you have symptoms of diarrhoea and/or vomiting, cough or other respiratory symptoms, a temperature or any loss of taste or smell please do not visit the hospital or any other care facility and seek advice from 111 - Keep the environment clean and tidy - Let's work together to keep infections out of our hospitals and care homes.

-Radiologists and Radiographers who perform the examination are trained to ensure that the radiation dose associated with the examination is always kept to a minimum - A mammogram is the most effective way of finding breast cancer, however it can miss cancers but this is rare - Some women are recalled for further imaging following an abnormal mammogram result.
-These women may experience unnecessary worry and distress.
-Most women who receive a letter recalling them for further imaging following an abnormal result are not found to have breast cancer - Screening using mammograms can save lives by finding life-threatening cancers.
-However, there is a debate that sometimes following screening women can be diagnosed and treated for a type of cancer that would never cause harm or be life-threatening.
+Following your mammogram you may be recalled because there is a technical fault with the mammogram and the mammogram is not clear enough to read.
+Some women are recalled for further imaging following an abnormal mammogram.
+Most women who receive a letter recalling them for further imaging following an abnormal mammogram are not found to have cancer, this may cause unnecessary worry or distress.